-The Public Interest Externship is a law school course for academic credit, just like torts, contracts and property.
+The Judicial Externship is a law school course for academic credit, just like torts, contracts and property.
 It should therefore come as no surprise to you that you will have to do some things for me during the course of the externship in order to obtain the academic credit for which you have enrolled.
-Please familiarize yourself with the forms that I have posted on the Public Interest Externship TWEN page.
+Please familiarize yourself with the forms that I have posted on the Judicial Externship TWEN page.

 Application & Approval Documents.
-You should have already submitted your Public Interest Externship Application, Assumption of Risk & Participation Agreement forms (found on the table outside my office).
-You must also forward to me a copy of your unofficial transcript (found on SalukiNet).
-Finally, I need an email message or other communication from the agency with which you are doing the externship that confirms the agency's understanding that you will spend the summer with them.
+You should have already submitted your Judicial Externship Application, Assumption of Risk & Participation Agreement forms (found on the table outside my office).

 When may I begin and when must I finish the externship?
-You may begin any time after August 15, 2020.
-You should do your very best to complete the externship before December 1, 2020.
+You may begin any time after graduation on May 09, 2020.
+You should do your very best to complete the externship before August 3, 2020.
 If this date presents a problem for you, please see me.